furyhawk/linx-server-anime/README.md

-# linx-server
+# linx-server-anime

 Self-hosted file/media sharing website.
+Anime-ified.

+This repository is simply a clone of https://github.com/ZizzyDizzyMC/linx-server/ with changes to the theming to make it anime-ified.

 ### Demo